oceanprotocol-archive/df-js/README.md

 The reward function may get tuned weekly, based on feedback.
 We reflect updates here.

-## 🚜 Reward Calculation & Distribution
+## 🚜Reward Calculation & Distribution

 Rewards are calculated every Monday, looking back at the previous week.
 Rewards are airdropped to each pool every Tuesday.
 A list of rewards distribution for a given week is published as `weekX-rewards.csv` in `rewards/` (X = week number) folder of this repo.

-## ✅ Data Pool Eligibility Criteria
+## ✅Data Pool Eligibility Criteria

 Rewards go to data _pools_, not data assets.
 A data pool contains Ocean datatokens for given data service.
 That data service may be of any type - `dataset` (for static uris) or `algorithm` or `compute` (compute-to-data).